Here are the best credit union credit cards of 2019:

 Like banks, credit unions offer loans, savings and checking accounts, and even credit cards.
 These cards can range from basic, low-interest products to pretty great rewards cards.
 Two-thirds of credit unions offer credit cards, so you may find a credit union with a card that suits you.

-The biggest advantage to a credit union credit card?
+The biggest advantage of a credit union credit card?
 It likely has significantly lower interest, possibly even offering rock-bottom interest on cash advances.
 In November 2018, the average interest rate offered by credit unions for credit cards was 11.1%, a steady figure over the last 10 years.
-That compares to the national average rate of 17.14% on Nov.
-7, 2018, according to CreditCards.com.
+That compares to the national average rate of 17.08% in March 2020, according to CreditCards.com.

 That said, you have to be a member of a credit union to land its cards, and you have to qualify with the requisite credit score and income.
 Membership is often generous, in some cases merely requiring membership of an association partnered with the credit union.